ibm-cloud-docs/speech-to-text/async.md

 ### Example
 {: #statusExample}

-The following example requests the status of all current jobs associated with the caller's service credentials.
+The following example requests the status of 100 latest current jobs associated with the caller's service credentials.
 The user has three outstanding jobs in various states; the first job was created with a callback URL and a user token.

 ```bash
 curl -X GET -u {username}:{password}